AiriinaX/DialogsAB_JS/Project/readme.md

 7. innerCard, innerCardFront, and innerCardBack (DOM element objects) These are nested div elements inside each card, representing the structure of a flip card with front and back sections.
   They are dynamically created and populated with content in the createCard function.

+## A LIST OF THE CLASSES IN THE CODE

+1. card
+  This class is applied to each individual card element that is created.
+It is used to style the card's appearance.

+2. active
+  This class is applied to the currently active card, which is typically the card shown in the center.
+It is added dynamically to the first card initially and updated when navigating between cards.

+3. inner-card
+  A class applied to the container of each card's front and back sections.
+It wraps the content of the card.

+4. inner-card-front
+  A class applied to the front side of the card.
+This side contains the question of the card.

+5. inner-card-back
+  A class applied to the back side of the card.
+This side contains the answer to the card's question.

+6. show-answer
+  This class is toggled on the card element when the user clicks on a card.
+It is used to show the answer (by revealing the back of the card) when the card is clicked.

+7. left
+  This class is applied to a card when it is being moved to the left side (used in the transition when navigating backward through the cards).

+8. right
+  This class is applied to a card when it is being moved to the right side (used in the transition when navigating forward through the cards).

+9. show
+  This class is added to the add-container element when the "Show" button is clicked, making the container visible for adding a new card.
+It is removed when the "Hide" button is clicked to hide the container.